claby2/axiomatic-set-theory/README.md

 ## Overview

-The core of the project involves introducing a primitive notion of a set and a membership relation, and then building up the stnadard axioms of ZFC-like set theory.
+The core of the project involves introducing a primitive notion of a set and a membership relation, and then building up the standard axioms of ZFC-like set theory.
-The development proceeds through the formalization of sets, elementary contructions, and fundamental operations, eventually leading to the formalization of relations, functions, and the beginnings of natural number construction.
+The development proceeds through the formalization of sets, elementary constructions, and fundamental operations, eventually leading to the formalization of relations, functions, and the beginnings of natural number construction.

 ### Basic Definitions